What Is A Rate-And-Term Refinance?

 2. Lock In Your New Rate

-Your lender will give you a document called a Loan Estimate after you apply for your refinance.
+Your lender will give you a Loan Estimate after you apply for your refinance.
 Your Loan Estimate gives you an estimate of the fees and costs associated with your new loan.
 Hang onto this document – you’ll need to compare it to your Closing Disclosure later on.

 You’ll also have the option to lock in your mortgage rate.
-Interest rates change on a daily basis.
-When you lock in your rate, you protect yourself from interest rate changes that occur between your refinance application to closing.
-Most lenders allow you to lock your rate for 30 – 60 days.
+Interest rates change daily.
+When you lock your rate, you protect yourself from interest rate changes that occur between your refinance application and closing.
+Most lenders allow you to lock your rate for 15 – 60 days.
+Because lenders hedge against market risk when locking your rate, the longer your lock timeframe, the higher the fee associated with it.

 3. Get An Appraisal